 - Food Court – Features Chicago Hot Dog Company, El Nopal Mexican Grill, McDonald’s, Starbucks, Wok Vegas

 The Stratosphere has a surprisingly large, 80,000 square foot, casino.
 The rather large casino floor includes just over 40 table games.
 However, this casino floor is dominated by machines.
 There are over 800 video poker and slot machines occupying most of the casino floor.
-In addition to the main casino, the Stratosphere also has a poker room and sports book.
+In addition to the main casino, the Stratosphere also has a 10-table poker room and a newly remodeled sports book with with multiple widescreen televisions and personal TVs for horse race viewing

 Most visitors don’t go to the Stratosphere for the nightlife.
 However, that’s not to say that it doesn’t exist.
 You’re in Las Vegas and there’s always some form of nightlife to be found.
 The best nightlife at Stratosphere comes with amazing views.